dvsa/mot-automated-testsuite/configuration/README.md

 ## pageWait
 The maximum wait, in seconds, for each page refresh/submit to complete and any dynamic javascript to run, before using Selenium to locate elements in the web page

+## jdbc.url
+The MariaDB/MySQL URL of the environment under test

+## jdbc.username
+The database username to use.
+Only read access is needed

+## jdbc.password
+The database password to use